01 of 08

-There are many different methods for casting on knitting.
-The 'knit cast on' is perfect for beginners because you learn how to form knit stitches as you are getting the stitches on the needle.
+There are many different methods for casting on knitting, but the knit cast on is perfect for beginners because you learn how to form knit stitches as you add the stitches to the needle.
 This makes the learning process go a bit faster.

-This cast on isn't just useful for beginners; it's also a great choice when you're:
+This cast on isn't just useful for beginners; it's also a great choice for:

-- Casting on a lot of stitches and don't want to risk having too short of a long tail.
+- Casting on a lot of stitches without the risk of too short of a long tail.

-- When you're adding stitches in the middle of a row.
+- Adding stitches in the middle of a row.

-- Knitting... projects that require a little stretch in the first row like hats and sweaters.
+- Knitting projects that require a little stretch in the first row, such as hats and sweaters.

-Like most cast on techniques you will encounter, the knit cast on begins with a slip knot.
+Like most cast on techniques, the knit cast on begins with a slip knot.